dev-arijit77/demo/README.md

 # demo
-This is a demo git repo
+This is a demo git repo.
+# Info
+It is created by me.